krmgns/uuid/README.md

 ### The `Uuid\DateUuid` Class

 This class uses 12-length random bytes and 4-length bytes of UTC date as prefix.
-So, its date can be re-taken (eg: 20231212 or 2023-12-12 with separator) to use for any use case and it's usable for where sortable UUIDs are needed.
+So, its date can be re-taken (eg: 20231212 or 2023-12-12 with `$separator` option) to use for any use case and it's usable for where sortable UUIDs are needed.

 ```php
 use Uuid\DateUuid;